shivaneej/Inkly/README.md

 # Inkly: Your Habit-Forming Journaling App

 ## Overview
 Inkly is an app designed to make journaling a habit.
 It focuses on improving mental health, forming journaling habits, and encouraging social engagement by allowing users to remind their friends to journal.
+What sets Inkly apart is its ease of use; it starts with a blank page, avoiding unnecessary complexity, and offers structured prompts for those who prefer them.
+Although we don't have any partnerships or endorsements from mental health professionals yet, we plan to incorporate this in our premium plan.

 ## Motivation
 The app aims to simplify mental unloading and make journaling habit-forming.
-It also adds a social element, allowing users to monitor and encourage their friends' journaling habits.
+All team members felt that journaling often turns into a chore; Inkly aims to turn it into a more habit-forming experience.
+The added social element not only makes it easier for friends to keep track of their journaling but also provides positive reinforcement through stickers and leverages network effects to keep users engaged.

 ## Features
 - **Streaks**: Keep track of how consistent you are with your journaling.
+Streaks are mainly for positive reinforcement.
 - **Stickers**: Send stickers to friends to encourage them to journal.
+All users have access to pre-designed stickers, while custom stickers are a premium feature.

 ## Future Scope
 - Implement LLM algorithms to predict user moods based on journal entries.
+Sentiment analysis will be run on the thought dumps and follow-ups to gauge the user's mood.
-- Enable gradual cleanup of stickers from user profiles.
+- Enable gradual cleanup of stickers from user profiles to avoid clutter.
+Stickers will be removed 7 days after they are received.

 ## Getting Started

 ### Prerequisites
 - Swift UI
 - Firebase Account
+- Additional dependencies include Langchain and Gunicorn.

 ### Setup
 1. Clone this repository.
-2. Install necessary packages.
+2. Install necessary packages, including SwiftUI, Firebase, Langchain dependencies, and Gunicorn.
 3. Configure Firebase settings.

 ### How to Use